minhhieugma/SVPlants/README.md

 - Bootstrap 5

 # Usage

+## Visible Alert
+- A red "Need Water" status will be assigned to the plant without water for more than 6 hours

+## Resting Plant
+- A progress bar shows how much resting time left

+## Water Multiple Plants
+- Select multiple rows and click "Water Multiple Plants" to water multiple plants at the same time

+## Reset the application state
 - Since we use SQLite as the storage, we need to delete 3 files of the database to reset the application state.
 <img width="228" alt="image" src="https://user-images.githubusercontent.com/9654744/167286824-a05dcc28-7b60-4832-9fe8-6693678df902.png">